Python-SIP/sip/sphinx/annotations.rst

     generated code will not compile.
 However it is useful when defining pseudo-enums, for example, to wrap global values so that they are defined (in Python) within the scope of a class.

+.. enum-annotation:: NoTypeHint

+    .. versionadded:: 4.18

+    This boolean annotation is used to suppress the generation of the PEP 484 type hint for the enum or enum member.

 .. enum-annotation:: PyName